-Luke successfully makes the impossible torpedo shot, and the Death Star is destroyed, killing all on board, including Grand Moff Tarkin.
+Luke successfully makes the impossible torpedo shot, and the Death Star is destroyed.
+All onboard, including Grand Moff Tarkin, are killed.

 Peter Loves Helen

-If you remember from my post on Dracula, Frankenstein, and Peter Cushing’s Hammer Horror years, the frequency with which Peter was cast in horror films, and the skill he brought to each role, led to his typecasting in the genre.
-Though Peter’s wife Helen worried about the issue, wishing for her husband’s multi-faceted talent to be utilized across all film genres, Peter felt the financial stability his frequent horror film roles brought was worth the opportunity costs.
+If you remember from my article on Dracula, Frankenstein, and Peter Cushing’s Hammer Horror films, the frequency with which Peter was cast in horror films led to his typecasting in the genre.
+Peter’s wife Helen worried about the issue, wishing for her husband’s versatility to be utilized across all film genres.
+Peter on the other hand felt that the financial stability his horror film roles brought was worth the consequence of typecasting.
 Chief among the financial rewards was Peter’s newfound ability to comfortably provide Helen with some of life’s luxuries, as well as the top-grade medical care her fragile health required.
-As Peter writes in his autobiography [aff. link]
+As Peter writes in his autobiography [aff. link]:

 “There had been so many lean years, and…I was desperately anxious to make provision for our old age together, and to ensure she lacked for nothing in the meantime.
 Throughout all the years I’d known her, she had never once asked for anything for herself, and it was such a joy to be in a position, at last, to give her a few luxuries, and above all, more extensive medical care and attention.”